Skip to main content

 Chat lifecycle

-4. View history - Use GET /v1/chats/{id} to retrieve all messages
+5. View history - Use GET /v1/chats/{id} to retrieve all messages (upload metadata is enriched with fresh download URLs).

-5. Edit messages - Use PATCH /v1/chats/{id}/messages/{id} to edit a user message and re-stream the response
+6. Edit messages - Use PATCH /v1/chats/{id}/messages/{id} to edit a user message and re-stream the response.

-6. Manage chats - Update titles, delete chats, delete messages, or provide feedback on messages
+7. Manage chats - Update titles, delete chats, remove uploads, or provide feedback on messages.

 Message roles